-If you live in Waynesbourgh, Staunton, Augusta County, or the surrounding areas and need a trusted veterinarian to care for your pets – look no further.
-Dr. William Olkowski is a licensed VA veterinarian, treating all types of pets.
-Your pets’ health and wellbeing are very important to us, and we take every possible measure to give your animals the care they deserve.
+If you live in Waynesboro, Staunton, Augusta County, or the surrounding areas and need a trusted veterinarian to care for your pets – look no further.
+CEDARCREST Animal Clinic is a licensed VA veterinarian, treating all types of pets.
+Your pets’ health and wellbeing are very important to us, and we take every possible measure to give your pets the care they deserve.

-Cedarcrest Animal Clinic is a full service animal hospital and welcomes both emergency treatment cases as well as pet patients in need of routine medical, surgical, and dental care.
-Dr. William Olkowski has years of experience treating serious conditions and offering regular pet wellness care.
-Beyond first rate pet care, we make our clinic comfortable, kid-friendly, and calm, so your pet can relax in the waiting room and look forward to meeting our Fishersville veterinarian.
+CEDARCREST is a full service animal hospital and welcomes both emergency treatment cases as well as pet patients in need of routine medical, surgical, and dental care.
+CEDARCREST Animal Clinic has years of experience treating serious conditions and offering regular pet wellness care.
+Beyond first rate pet care, we make our clinic comfortable and calm, so your pet can relax in the waiting room and look forward to meeting our Fishersville veterinarian.

 We are happy to offer a number of resources that enable you to learn about how to take better care of your pets.
 Please feel free to browse our site, particularly the informational articles.
-The best veterinary care for animals is ongoing nutrition and problem prevention, so becoming knowledgeable about preventative pet care is essential to the ongoing success of your animal’s health.
+The best veterinary care for pets includes proper nutrition and ongoing problem prevention, so becoming knowledgeable about preventative pet care is essential to your pet’s health.
 If you have any questions, call 540-943-7577 or email us and we'll promptly get back to you.
 Our Fishersville veterinarian office is very easy to get to -- and you can find directions on our Contact Us page!
 We also welcome you to subscribe to our newsletter, which is created especially for Fishersville pet owners.

-At Cedarcrest Animal Clinic, we treat your pets like the valued family members they are.
+At CEDARCREST, we treat your pets like the valued family members they are.

 121 Ladd Road